cagkangrsy/telco_customer_churn/README.md

 ## Dataset

-* 21 Variable 7043 Observation
+* 21 Variable 7043 Observations

 * Each row represents a customer, each column contains customer’s attributes described on the column Metadata.